A model for framed configuration spaces of points: The framed configuration module

-The diagram also clearly respects the homotopy $\OmPA(WG)$-coaction.
+The diagram also clearly respects the $A_G$-coaction (where $A_G = W\OmPA(G)$), where $G$ acts on $\Fr_{M}$ using the action defined in Section~\ref{sec:constr-right-mult}.

-The next complication is that in the above diagram we used $\Fr_M^W \times G^\bullet\times \FM_n$ as our replacement of $\FM_n^M$, while in the model of the action on $\FM_M$ used $\FM_n^M$.
-Thus we have to check commutativity of the diagram of homotopy Hopf cooperads under $A$. \beq{equ:AGraphshoCD} . \eeq Unfortunately, this diagram does not commute.
-However, we check in Proposition \ref{prop:bgraphsdiag} and Corollary \ref{cor:bgraphsdiag} that it homotopy commutes, which will be enough for our purposes, though it adds additional complications.
-More concretely, we will dualize the argument of section \ref{sec:Frafunctoriality} to create our final zigzag of quasi-morphisms of homotopy Hopf cooperads and their homotopy right Hopf comodules (actions being depicted as dashed arrows) as follows. \beq{equ:cohtpydiagram}
+The next complication is that in the above diagram we used $\Fr_M^W \times G^\bullet\times \FM_n$ as our replacement of $\FM_n^M$, while in the model of the action on $\FM_M$, we used $\FM_n^M$.
+Thus, we would in principle have to check the commutativity of the diagram of homotopy Hopf cooperads under $A$ given by: \beq{equ:AGraphshoCD}

+\eeq Unfortunately, this diagram does not commute.
+However, we will check below in Proposition \ref{prop:bgraphsdiag} and Corollary \ref{cor:bgraphsdiag} that it commutes up to homotopy.
+This commutativity up to homotopy will be enough for our purposes, though it adds additional complications.
+More concretely, we will dualize the argument of Section \ref{sec:Frafunctoriality} to create our final zigzag of quasi-isomorphisms of homotopy Hopf cooperads and their homotopy right Hopf comodules (coactions being depicted as dashed arrows) as follows: \beq{equ:cohtpydiagram}

 \eeq

 A few explanations are in order, since the notation is somewhat compressed.
 The reader is advised to follow the diagram \eqref{equ:htpydiagram} in parallel, of which \eqref{equ:cohtpydiagram} is the reformulation in the dual and homotopy setting.
 We now describe each line and each vertical arrow in the diagram.